A minimum of 64 UCAS points

 Students will be able to access course timetables for that academic year form the start of their year in September.

-- A minimum of 64 UAS points
+- A minimum of 64 tariff points from A & AS levels

 - Top-up route to BA (Hons) in Outdoor Leadership or Adventure Sports or other related subject.